mtlynch/mtlynch.io/_posts/2017-06-16-stole-siacoins.md

     ...
 ```

 The entropy dictionary only had ~1,600 words in it.
 My hope was that when the user was writing down the seed, they accidentally wrote down a word that wasn't in the dictionary at all.
-That way, if I found that one of 29 seed words they posted was missing from the dictionary, that would obviously the incorrect word.
+That way, if I found that one of 29 seed words they posted was missing from the dictionary, that would obviously be the incorrect word.
 Then I could quickly figure out the seed just by looking for words in the dictionary similar to the absent word.

 But alas, all 29 words in the incorrect seed appeared in the entropy dictionary, so eyeballing it wasn't going to work.